Mongolia

 Spend your last full day visiting Hustai National Park.
 After a traditional lunch with local herders, explore the park to spot wild animals.
 Look for wapiti deer and the famous Przewalski’s horses, which once went extinct in Mongolia but have been successfully reintroduced.
 Known as takhi in Mongolian, these horses now thrive in the wild again.
 Today offers a chance to reflect on Mongolia’s deep relationship with nature and conservation.

 Leave the Hui Doloon Hudag Plains and return to Ulaanbaatar, about two hours away, for your onward flight.
 Your journey through Mongolia’s diverse landscapes, cultures, and traditions comes to an end.
+To mark the conclusion of your trip, enjoy a farewell dinner in a traditional setting, offering a final opportunity to reflect on your experiences and celebrate with your fellow travellers.

 Inspired by Mongolia's rich cultural tapestry and the untouched beauty of its landscapes, this tour was designed to offer an immersive experience into the country's unique traditions, natural wonders, and ancient history.